launchdarkly/terraform-provider-launchdarkly/website/docs/r/destination.html.markdown

 ## Example Usage

-Currently the following three types of destinations are available: kinesis, google-pubsub, and mparticle.
+Currently the following five types of destinations are available: kinesis, google-pubsub, mparticle, azure-event-hubs, and segment.
 Please note that config fields will vary depending on which destination you are trying to configure / access.

 ```hcl
 resource "launchdarkly_destination" "example" {